valtimo-platform/valtimo-documentation/extending-valtimo/plugin/custom-plugin-definition.md

 const samplePluginSpecification: PluginSpecification = {
     /*
-    The plugin definition key of your plugin.
+    The plugin definition key of the plugin.
     This needs to be the same as the id received from the back-end */
     pluginId: 'sampleplugin',